NeTO:Neural Reconstruction of Transparent Objects with Self-Occlusion Aware Refraction-Tracing: Method

 \subsection{Loss Functions}

 We optimize the SDF field by sampling a batch of rays with their ray-location correspondences and object masks $\left\{Q, M\right\}$, where $Q$ is the observed location on the background monitor, and ${M}\in\left\{0, 1\right\}$ is mask value.
-We sample $n$ points on the ray and the batch size is $m$.
-The loss function is defined as \textbf{Refraction loss.} We minimize the difference between simulated background position $Q^{'}$ and and its corresponding captured ground truth $Q$ (see Figure~\ref{fig:ray_location}).
-The refraction loss is defined as follows
+We sample $n$ points on the ray, and the batch size is $m$.
+The loss function is defined as~$:$

+\textbf{Refraction loss.} We minimize the difference between simulated background position $Q^{'}$ and and its corresponding captured ground truth $Q$ (see Figure~\ref{fig:ray_location}).
+The refraction loss is defined as follows~$:$

 where $R$ is the set containing ray paths that go through the object and refract on surfaces exactly twice.